gujiams/emmagujia.github.io/source/_posts/jwt.md

 Comparing the length of an encoded JWT and an encoded SAML Comparison of the length of an encoded JWT and an encoded SAML

 ### SSO via JWT
+#### Let's talk about sso first
+Single sign-on (SSO) is a property of access control of multiple related, yet independent, software systems.
+With this property, a user logs in with a single ID and password to gain access to a connected system or systems without using different usernames or passwords, or in some configurations seamlessly sign on at each system.
+This is typically accomplished using the Lightweight Directory Access Protocol (LDAP) and stored LDAP databases on (directory) servers.[1]
+A simple version of single sign-on can be achieved over IP networks using cookies but only if the sites share a common DNS parent domain.